Functionality: bug-free, user-friendly and smart features

 Focus on the user and all else will follow: Since the beginning, we’ve focused on providing the best user experience possible.
 Whether we’re designing a new Internet browser or a new tweak to the look of the homepage, we take great care to ensure that they will ultimately serve you, rather than our own internal goal or bottom line.
 Our homepage interface is clear and simple, and pages load instantly.
 Placement in search results is never sold to anyone, and advertising is not only clearly marked as such, it offers relevant content and is not distracting.
 And when we build new tools and applications, we believe they should work so well you don’t have to consider how they might have been designed differently.

 Put yourself in the shoes of the client, their customers and end users.
+Try to see things from their perspective.
 How do they use their existing systems?
 What do they spend/waste most time on?
 How can we improve their experience?

 Don’t underestimate your own experience.
 You may have worked on many complex projects and possess much know-how that your client does not.
 You are the expert.
-Many clients may not understand what type of user-friendly and smart features that CAN be developed.
+Many clients may not be aware of what user-friendly and smart features that CAN be developed.
 Take initiative.

 Your success with this concept starts with delivering bug-free functionality, then making it user-friendly and ultimately implementing true smart features independently.
 How can you reach the next level?